lamastex/scalable-data-science/gb/sds-2-2/036_ALS_MovieRecommender.md

 `Genres1|Genres2|Genres3|...`
 The format of these files is uniform and simple, so we can use `split()`.

-Parsing the two files yields two RDDS
+Parsing the two files yields two RDDs

-\* For each line in the ratings dataset, we create a tuple of (UserID, MovieID, Rating).
+-   For each line in the ratings dataset, we create a tuple of (UserID, MovieID, Rating).
 We drop the timestamp because we do not need it for this exercise.
-\* For each line in the movies dataset, we create a tuple of (MovieID, Title).
+-   For each line in the movies dataset, we create a tuple of (MovieID, Title).
 We drop the Genres because we do not need them for this exercise.

 ``` scala
 // take a peek at what's in the rating file